hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 second command in Site 2.
 After successful execution of the commands above, the VPN servers should be configured and running.

-#### Client Setup

 The client configuration files will be on the host that ran the playbooks in the subdirectory `wireguard-clients` in the Ansible inventory:
 `site1/wireguard-clients/` in Site 1, `site2/wireguard-clients/` in Site 2.
 These configuration files can be shared with the respective clients over a secure channel.

+## Client Setup

-A client copies this configuration file to `/etc/wireguard/wg0.conf` and copies its private key to `/etc/wireguard/wg0.key`.
+A client copies the configuration file created on the Ansible host (see Deployment above) to `/etc/wireguard/wg0.conf` and copies its private key to `/etc/wireguard/wg0.key`.
 Then, the client can use the tool `wg-quick` to connect to the VPN and disconnect with the following commands:

 ```console
 $ # connect to the VPN